mshsstemclub/mshsstemclub.github.io/BuildingTransitorCircuits.md

 This project students worked together to build transitor circuits.
-Each group of students wer given a kit with a bread board, capacitors, resistors, transistors, a battery pack, an LED.
+Each group of students wer given a kit with a bread board, capacitors, resistors, transistors, a battery pack, and LED.

 ![](images/STEMClubProjectWeek9B.jpeg)